Mohra: Plot

-Vishal Agnihotri is serving a life sentence for murdering four criminals who raped and killed his sister-in-law, Rita.
-He has committed the crime after the four were acquitted by court with help from a corrupt public prosecutor and soon after when the criminals again attempted to rape his wife, resulting in her suicide.
+Vishal Agnihotri is serving a life sentence for murdering four criminals who gang raped and killed his sister-in-law, Rita.
+The perpetrators were acquitted by the court with help from a corrupt public prosecutor and soon after they again attempted to rape Vishal's wife, resulting in her suicide.

-Journalist Roma Singh visits Vishal in prison and becomes a target of some of the convicts.
+Journalist Roma Singh visits Vishal in prison but some inmates attempt to sexually assault her.
 Vishal comes to her rescue.
-Roma is determined to help him regain his freedom.
+Roma decides to help Vishal regain his freedom.
 She meets Inspector Amar Saxena to obtain Vishal's case file and love blossoms between them.
-Roma's boss, Mr. Jindal who is blind and the owner of Samadhan Newspaper, reopens Vishal's case by presenting new evidence to the legal authorities.
-The judge reviewing the case accepts the new evidence and Vishal is released.
+Roma's employer, Sandeep Jindal, a blind man, reopens Vishal's case by presenting new evidence.
+The judge reviewing the case accepts the new evidence and Vishal is acquitted.

-Jindal convinces Vishal that the city is full of crime and he wants him to eliminate mob bosses Jibran, Tyson and their associates, as well as Kamdev Kulkarni, the Commissioner of Police as well, for which he helped secure the release from prison.
-Initially, Vishal refuses saying that he cannot commit murder again, but then returns to Jindal after reminiscing his past.
+Jindal convinces Vishal that the city is full of crime and he wants him to eliminate mob bosses Jibran, Tyson and their associates, as well as Kamdev Kulkarni, the Commissioner of Police.
+Vishal refuses saying that he cannot commit murder again, but then returns to Jindal after reminiscing his past.
 Vishal begins eliminating everyone on Jindal's hitlist one after the other, alternating between Jibran's gang and Tyson's gang, in order to incite a rivalry between them.

-After being informed by Kashinath that Vishal is the hitman responsible for killing his gang members, Jibran calls Tyson to meet and clear up any misunderstanding.
-During the meeting, Vishal snipes Tyson's arm, causing both gangs to start a gang war in which most of the gangsters are killed.
-He then kills Tyson, but Jibran survives and stalks Vishal.
-Amar suspects and follows Vishal closely for the murders but is unable to get any evidence against him.
+After being informed by Sub-Inspector Kashinath that Vishal is responsible for killing his gang members, Jibran calls Tyson to meet and clear up their misunderstanding.
+During the meeting, Vishal snipes Tyson's arm, causing both gangs to start shooting in which most of the gangsters are killed.
+Vishal then kills Tyson, but Jibran survives and pursues Vishal.
+Amar suspects and follows Vishal closely for the murders but is unable to gather any evidence against him.

-Vishal then goes to Kamdev's house, the last target on Jindal's list, but overhears a conversation between a drunk Kamdev and Constable Kranti Kumar, when Kamdev reveals that the mysterious killer is actually benefiting society by eliminating criminals, which the police couldn't do because of the legal system.